redox-os/book/src/why-rust.md

 The restrictive syntax and compiler requirements to build the code reduce the probability of bugs a lot.

+The borrow checker verifies all memory allocation at compile-time which eliminate most memory bugs, like buffer overflows or dangling pointers.

+The type system verifies invalid type usage at compile-time and allow the creation of new types to invalidade logic states that aren't allowed, which eliminate most logic bugs.

 ### Less vulnerable to data corruption

 The Rust compiler helps the programmer to avoid memory errors and race conditions, which reduces the probability of data corruption bugs.

-### No need for C/C++ exploit mitigations
+### No need for memory exploit mitigations

-The microkernel design written in Rust protects against memory defects that one might see in software written in C/C++.
+The microkernel design written in Rust protects against memory defects that one might see in software written in C/C++, which reduces the system complexity by not using memory exploit mitigations.

 By isolating the system components from the kernel, the [attack surface](https://en.wikipedia.org/wiki/Attack_surface) is very limited.

 ### Improved security and reliability without significant performance impact

 As the kernel is small, it uses less memory to do its work.
-The limited kernel code size helps us work towards a bug-free status ([KISS](https://en.wikipedia.org/wiki/KISS_principle)).
+The limited kernel code size helps us to achieve a possible bug-free status ([KISS](https://en.wikipedia.org/wiki/KISS_principle)).

-Rust's safe and fast language design, combined with the small kernel code size, helps ensure a reliable, performant and easy to maintain core.
+Rust's safe and fast language design, combined with the small kernel code size, helps ensure a reliable, performant and easy to maintain the system core.

 ### Thread-safety

 The C/C++ support for thread-safety is quite fragile.
-As such, it is very easy to write a program that looks safe to run across multiple threads, but which introduces subtle bugs or security holes.
+As such, it is very easy to write a program that looks safe to run across multiple CPU threads, but which introduces subtle bugs or security holes.
 If one thread accesses a piece of state at the same time that another thread is changing it, the whole program can exhibit some truly confusing and bizarre bugs.

 You can see [this example](https://en.wikipedia.org/wiki/Time_of_check_to_time_of_use) of a serious class of security bugs that thread-safety fixes.

-In Rust, this kind of bug is easy to avoid: the same type system that keeps us from writing memory unsafety prevents us from writing dangerous concurrent access patterns
+In Rust, this kind of bug is easy to avoid: the same type system that prevent us from writing memory mistakes also prevents us from writing dangerous concurrent access patterns

 ### Rust-written Drivers

-Drivers written in Rust are likely to have fewer bugs and are therefore more stable and secure.
+Drivers written in Rust reduces the probability of bugs, which increases their stability and security.